sushemer/systemverilog-basic/2_Devices/2_1_boards/2_1_1_tang-nano-9k/Docs/README.md

-# Documentación específica · Tang Nano 9K
+# Specific documentation · Tang Nano 9K

-La carpeta `docs` reúne la documentación específica de la **Tang Nano 9K** utilizada en este repositorio.
+The `docs` folder gathers the specific documentation for the **Tang Nano 9K** used in this repository.

-Su propósito es complementar al archivo de constraints y ofrecer información clara sobre:
+Its purpose is to complement the constraints file and provide clear information about:

-- Qué pines se usan y para qué.
+- Which pins are used and for what.
-- Qué consideraciones de alimentación y niveles de voltaje hay que respetar.
+- What power and voltage-level considerations must be respected.
-- Cómo es el flujo básico para programar la placa con Gowin.
+- What the basic flow is to program the board using Gowin.

 ---

-## Contenido
+## Contents

-Archivos principales:
+Main files:

 - `pinout.md`
-  - Resumen de pines utilizados en el curso/taller.
+  - Summary of the pins used in the course/workshop.
-  - Tablas del tipo:
+  - Tables of the form:
-    - Señal lógica → pin físico → uso (LED, botón, GPIO, etc.).
+    - Logical signal → physical pin → use (LED, button, GPIO, etc.).
-  - Enfoque en los pines que se usan en Examples, Activities y Labs.
+  - Focus on the pins used in Examples, Activities, and Labs.

 - `power_notes.md`
-  - Notas sobre alimentación y niveles de voltaje:
+  - Notes on power and voltage levels:
-    - IO de usuario a 3.3 V.
+    - User IO at 3.3 V
-    - Consideraciones al usar módulos de 5 V.
+    - Considerations when using 5 V modules
-    - Importancia del GND común.
+    - Importance of common GND
-  - Advertencias para evitar daños a la placa o a los periféricos.
+  - Warnings to avoid damaging the board or peripherals.

 ---

-## Cómo usar esta carpeta
+## How to use this folder

-- Antes de conectar sensores o actuadores a la Tang Nano 9K:
+- Before connecting sensors or actuators to the Tang Nano 9K:
-  - Revisar `pinout.md` para saber qué pines usar.
+  - Review `pinout.md` to know which pins to use.
-  - Revisar `power_notes.md` para confirmar compatibilidad de voltajes.
+  - Review `power_notes.md` to confirm voltage compatibility.

-- Al crear nuevos Examples, Activities o Labs:
+- When creating new Examples, Activities, or Labs:
-  - Verificar que los pines elegidos coinciden con lo documentado aquí y con el archivo `constr/tang-nano-9k.cst`.
+  - Verify that the chosen pins match what is documented here and in the `constr/tang-nano-9k.cst` file.
-  - Si se introduce un nuevo conjunto de pines de forma “oficial”, actualizar `pinout.md`.
+  - If a new set of pins is introduced “officially,” update `pinout.md`.

 ---

-## Relación con otras carpetas
+## Relation with other folders

 - `../constr/`
-  - Depende del archivo `tang-nano-9k.cst`.
+  - Depends on the `tang-nano-9k.cst` file.
-  - `pinout.md` y `power_notes.md` se basan en las asignaciones definidas ahí.
+  - `pinout.md` and `power_notes.md` are based on the assignments defined there.

 - `3_examples/`, `4_activities/`, `5_labs/`, `6_implementation/`
-  - Deben ser consistentes con los pines y notas documentadas en esta carpeta, para que el uso de la Tang Nano 9K sea coherente en todo el repositorio.
+  - Must be consistent with the pins and notes documented in this folder for coherent use of the Tang Nano 9K across the entire repository.

 ---

-## Actualización y mantenimiento
+## Updating and maintenance

-Si en algún momento:
+If at any point:

-- Se decide cambiar el estándar de pines (por ejemplo, usar otros GPIO para un periférico).
+- The pin standard is changed (e.g., new GPIO for a peripheral), or
-- Se agrega un nuevo periférico conectado a la Tang Nano 9K.
+- A new peripheral connected to the Tang Nano 9K is added,

-entonces:
+then:

-1. Actualizar el archivo de constraints si es necesario.
+1. Update the constraints file if needed.
-2. Documentar el cambio en `pinout.md` y/o `power_notes.md`.
+2. Document the change in `pinout.md` and/or `power_notes.md`.

-La idea es que cualquier estudiante o persona nueva pueda entender cómo usar la placa leyendo solo estos archivos.
+The idea is that any student or newcomer can understand how to use the board by reading only these files.